nilsborg/taschengeld-app/SUPABASE_SETUP.md

-# Supabase Migration Setup
+# Supabase Setup with Authentication

-This guide will help you migrate your Taschengeld app from SQLite/Drizzle to Supabase.
+This guide will help you set up Supabase for the Taschengeld app with user authentication and role-based access control.

 ## Prerequisites